 Sensor location depends on the application.
 Before deciding on a location, you need to be aware of the ambient temperature of the location, the atmospheric quality of the location, and the possible electromagnetic interference in that location.
-Please keep in mind, that pure optical sensor heads are totally immune against electromagnetic interference, unlike the electronics enclosure with its integrated electronic parts.
 If you plan to use air purging, you need to have an air connection available.
 Wiring and conduit runs must be considered, including computer wiring and connections, if used.